X-NPC/alx_html_css/Flexbox/README.md

 Hey there,
-This is a readme for alx flexbox project.
+This is a readme for alx flexbox project!